cloudflare/cloudflare-docs/content/fundamentals/get-started/network-ports.md

 If traffic for your domain is destined for a different port than the ones listed above, for example you have an SSH server that listens for incoming connections on port 22, either:

 - Change your subdomain to be [gray-clouded](/dns/manage-dns-records/reference/proxied-dns-records/), via your Cloudflare DNS app, to bypass the Cloudflare network and connect directly to your origin.
 - Configure a [Spectrum application](/spectrum/get-started/) for the hostname running the server.
 Spectrum supports all ports.
+Only Enterprise customers have access to Spectrum.

 ## How to block traffic on additional ports